fetchai/uAgents/docs/agent-protocols.md

 # Agent protocols

-When trying to create agent interactions, it might be necessary to add protocols that contain more complex handlers to perform the desired logic within agents.
+The μAgents framework supports capturing related message types and handlers in **protocols**.

+A `protocol` is built similar to an `agent`, but it has no identity and cannot be run.
+It contains only the message types and handlers that define some component of agent functionality.

+To show how this works, we will use a simple restaurant table booking request as an example.
 We first need to define the type of messages that the handler will receive and send.
-We will use a table book request as an example.
-Here we define `BookTableRequest` which will contain the requested table number and `BookTableResponse` which will send back to the user if that table number is available.
+Here we define `BookTableRequest` which will contain the requested table number and `BookTableResponse` which will inform the user if that table is available.

 ```python
 from uagents import Context, Model, Protocol